 Companies should consider a trademark, patent, or incorporation if they're funded by investors, have a high liability, or have a net income over $100,000.
 To decide if incorporating is right for you, seek the counsel of a professional attorney.

 If you need help with trademarks incorporation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.